-Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that in 1904 was only a breath away from being the nation’s capitol.
+Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that in 1904 was only a breath away from being the nation’s capital.
 It was here that in 1901 a Chicago multi-millionaire named Levi Zeigler Leiter, and his son Joseph brought the family fortune and began building a small empire.
 After buying 8000 acres of land, Joseph began sinking the coal mine that would become the original headquarters for the nationally known Zeigler Coal Company.

 The Leiters had contributed large sums of money to the presidential campaign of Theodore Roosevelt, and the time had come for them to call upon the President for a pay-back political favor.
 There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States, because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.

 In 1880 George Pullman, the owner and founder of the Pullman railroad car and coach company, had built his own company town just south of Chicago, and the Leiters saw an opportunity to do the same thing in Franklin County.
-President Roosevelt always considered himself a country boy at heart and had a love for hunting and fishing, and the Leiters knew they had the area that would satisfy the Presidents favorite pastime.
-Here on the Leiter property in Franklin County was an abundance of quail and ducks, buffalo and deer, and plenty of rabbits and squirrels, and they knew it was perfect spot for the President to live.
+President Roosevelt always considered himself a country boy at heart and had a love for hunting and fishing, and the Leiters knew they had the area that would satisfy the President’s favorite pastime.
+Here on the Leiter property in Franklin County was an abundance of quail and ducks, buffalo and deer, and plenty of rabbits and squirrels, and they knew it was a perfect spot for the President to live.
 Joseph hired the same architect who had laid out the design for Washington DC, to come to Franklin County to design the town he planned to build.

-The very next day after the mines grand opening, Joseph’s father died from a rare heart disease, and Joseph’s future suddenly began looking dim.
-Not only was his future in jeopardy, but the blank checks that he had enjoyed for the most of his life would probably be in jeopardy, and his chances of getting the Presidential White House moved to Zeigler, died with his powerful father.
-Labor problems with the Klu Klux Klan and the unions began to take a toll on the man who claimed that he would always operate “union free,” and it came to the point where he had to struggle to protect his own property.
+The very next day after the mine’s grand opening, Joseph’s father died from a rare heart disease, and Joseph’s future suddenly began looking dim.
+Not only was his future in jeopardy, but the blank checks that he had enjoyed for most of his life would probably be in jeopardy, and his chances of getting the Presidential White House moved to Zeigler, died with his powerful father.
+Labor problems with the Klu Klux Klan and the unions began to take a toll on the man who claimed that he would always operate “union-free,” and it came to the point where he had to struggle to protect his own property.

 Today there is not a trace of the large coal mine, the mine office in the circle, or the hospital and company store.
 The large home Leiter built for his residence has been remodeled and is still located as a private residence on the circle.
-Once in a while the name of Joseph Leiter may be mentioned in a conversation between history buffs or from an elderly resident, but to the younger generation, Zeigler is just the small town where they live.
-They have no idea that their town was once within a human breath of becoming the home of the Presidential White House, and the nation’s capitol.
+Once in awhile, the name of Joseph Leiter may be mentioned in a conversation between history buffs or from an elderly resident, but to the younger generation, Zeigler is just the small town where they live.
+They have no idea that their town was once within a human breath of becoming the home of the Presidential White House, and the nation’s capital.

-Submitted and written by Raymond D. Null, June, 2005
+Submitted and written by Raymond D. Null, June 2005, updated September 2020.